She’s Not There: a photo story in three parts. Interventions at Chateau Sacy

 1. Part One.
 Reverie: a descent into the unconscious

-She makes a show of herself.
+The showgirl makes a show of herself.
 She puts herself on show.
-She only shows what she wants to…My use of the dress plays out notions of appearance, the relationship between private self and social self when in a state of grief.
-The separation of the two selves are made visible somehow in the form of the dress and its slipping in-between.
-It’s in the corner of your eye, on the edge of your peripheral vision.
+But she only shows what she wants to show… My use of the dress played on the relationship between private self and social self, the separation of the two selves were made visible somehow in the form of the dress and its slipping in-between.
+I was thinking about grief: it’s in the corner of your eye, on the edge of your peripheral vision.
 It’s always on your mind.

 2. Part Two.
 Objects of love, loss and anxiety